 - Stir in some cheese, sprinkle with cilantro, and dinner is DONE!

-If your family loves TACO EVERYTHING as well, be sure to add this One-Pot Taco Pasta Skillet to your menu!
-Loads of flavor for so little time and effort = the best kind of recipe.
+If your family loves TACO EVERYTHING as well, be sure to add this easy Taco Pasta to your menu.

 More One-Pot Dinners